-The challenge is how do you pick the right fabrics from the huge range of natural, organic, eco-friendly alternatives out there?
+The challenge is how do you pick the most sustainable fabrics from the huge range of natural, organic, eco-friendly alternatives out there?

-Which fabrics are green, and which are just pretending to be that way?
+Which fabrics are green, and which say “sustainable fabric” but are just pretending to be that way?
 Greenwashing is rampant; stay vigilant.

 Here’s the lowdown on sustainable fabrics and how choose the best for you and your family.